 Remarkable restaurants with Lake Lucerne on the side

 You’ll have likely worked up an appetite by now.
 The Oak Grill, serving up high-quality barbecue, greets you with the fragrance of a wood fire, so it’s like a family Christmas with none of the stress.
 This restaurant is also popular with children and if the weather’s nice, families can eat on the terrace in front of the Hollywood pool where starlets once cavorted.

-The real star of the show, however, is Asian restaurant Spices, which plates up food from Japan, China and India against a backdrop of the magnificent lake.
+The real star of the show, however, is Asian restaurant Spices, which plates up food from Japan, China, Thailand and India against a backdrop of the magnificent lake.
 To the glow of the setting sun, I tucked into decadent sushi, think nigiri topped with caviar and gold flakes.
 Then it was on to tasty Chinese dumplings and the famous Chicken 65 dish.
 The latter is not for the fainthearted and the waiter sagely provided raita to fight the Indian spices.
 To finish up, dessert came in a coconut bowl emanating plumes of dry ice – it’s not just the panorama which is aesthetically pleasing here.

 Food doesn’t just have to be eaten at the Bürgenstock Resort, you can also have a go at making it yourself.
 Dairy lovers will enjoy the range of Swiss foodie activities from cow milking to cheese creation.
 I couldn’t resist trying the cheesemaking workshop.
 I began with the traditional method of stirring milk in a giant bronze cauldron to break up the curd.
 Then, after waiting patiently, I sifted out the fruits of my labour and placed them into a large, round cheese mould under the instruction of maestro Christian from Jumi Cheese.